Your shoulders are much more important than you think.

 Afterward, you just reverse this motion until your arms are back in their original position.

 So, you may be asking yourself, “How long should I wait to work out my shoulders,” or “How many times should I do shoulder workouts.”

 Nutrition matters because recovery matters.
 Most of the motions you make with your arms require your shoulders for support.
-A lot of back motions also require help from your shoulder muscles.
+A lot of back and chest motions also require help from your shoulder muscles.

 The fact is if your shoulders are sore and need more time to recover, a lot of your upper body workouts will suffer as a result.
 And that’s no good.

-You simply cannot work out your shoulder muscles seriously without taking recovery and nutrition into account.
+You simply cannot work out your shoulder muscles seriously and expect to get great results without taking recovery and nutrition into account.